1926

 |

-xx Jul 1960 daughters Isabelle and Irène both died in India
+xx Jul 1960 the twin daughters both died in India

 of an allergic reaction to the smallpox vaccine.